22soulfan/pyfetch/README.md

 # PyFetch
 A neofetch-inspired utility module that is coded in Python and used for specialized operating systems.

+## What is PyFetch?
+PyFetch is a neofetch-inspired utility that will be used by ArryanOS, WhirlyOS, OpenMyriad, and Lynux Webs.

+Unlike neofetch which uses the bash programming language, pyfetch uses the Python programming language and the os module.

+PyFetch will be only preinstalled in the four operating systems mentioned.

+To run pyfetch, make sure you have python3 installed.
+Type in the terminal python3, then type import pyfetch to load the module.
+After that create a = PyFetch(), then type a.pyfetch() to load the utility.

 ## How to use
 ![Screenshot](Screenshots/Screenshot%20from%202026-06-01%2015-54-40.png)